 Example: 8♠ 9♠, 9♦ J♦

-No Limit Hold 'em cash games is a great place to be holding what is known as suited connectors, these are cards with concurrent numbers of the same suit.
+No-Limit Hold ’em cash games are a great place to be holding what is known as suited connectors, these are cards with concurrent numbers of the same suit.
 You will be looking to play these to catch cards on the flop to give you three of a kind, a straight or flush.
-Playing these cards is far from an assured thing, and is only recommended to play these when you are in later position and you get a good price to see the flop.
+Playing these cards is far from an assured thing, and is only recommended to play these when you are in a later position and you get a good price to see the flop.
 Those cards usually do well against multiple opponents, and when you hit a flush or a straight, the payout can be massive.

 We know you have seen many players on television saying these are their favorite cards.
 What they fail to tell you is just how wonderful these cards are when playing in position without having to invest a whole lot of money.
-This means if you are fifth to act and those in front of you have called the blind is advisable to limp in and try to see the flop.
+This means if you are the fifth to act and those in front of you have called the blind is advisable to limp in and try to see the flop.
 If there is a raise behind you, you may want to reconsider and just toss in your cards.
 Yet getting the right pot odds to see the flop, and catching the cards you are looking for may end up netting you a great reward.

-These cards are a perfect example of what might be good in late position, and cards that are definitely worth folding in early position.
+These cards are a perfect example of what might be good in a late position, and cards that are definitely worth folding in early position.
 These are never a sure thing; you need to be sure you are getting the best pot odds if you are going to play these cards.

-Suited Ace with smaller Kicker
+Suited Ace with a smaller Kicker

 Example: A♠ 4♠, A♥ 9♥